aum1618/PlantsVsZombies/README.md

 13. Click "OK" and close the properties window.

-You have now successfully configured the PlantsVszombies game project with SFML in Visual Studio.
+You have now successfully configured the PlantsVsZombies game project with SFML in Visual Studio.